Heian period: History

+Overview

-The Heian period was preceded by the Nara period and began in 794 AD after the movement of the capital of Japan to Heian-kyō (modern Kyoto), by the 50th emperor, Emperor Kammu.
-Kammu first tried to move the capital to Nagaoka-kyō, but a series of disasters befell the city, prompting the emperor to relocate the capital a second time, to Heian.
-A rebellion occurred in China in the last years of the 9th century, making the political situation unstable.
+The Heian period was preceded by the Nara period and began in 794 AD after the movement of the capital of Japan to Heian-kyō (modern Kyoto), by the 50th emperor, Emperor Kanmu.
+Kanmu first tried to move the capital to Nagaoka-kyō, but a series of disasters befell the city, prompting the emperor to relocate the capital a second time, to Heian.
+A rebellion occurred in China toward the end of the 9th century, making the political situation unstable.
 The Japanese missions to Tang China were suspended and the influx of Chinese exports halted, a fact which facilitated the independent growth of Japanese culture called kokufu bunka.
-Therefore, the Heian Period is considered a high point in Japanese culture that later generations have always admired.
-The period is also noted for the rise of the samurai class, which would eventually take power and start the feudal period of Japan.
+Therefore, the Heian period is considered a high point in Japanese culture, one that later generations both admired and sought to emulate.
+The period is also noted for the emergence of the samurai class, the result of feudal lords training their own warriors to police and enforce order as they gained land and resources through Imperial benefices.

 Nominally, sovereignty lay in the emperor but in fact, power was wielded by the Fujiwara nobility.
-However, to protect their interests in the provinces, the Fujiwara, and other noble families required guards, police and soldiers.
-The warrior class made steady political gains throughout the Heian period.
-As early as 939 AD, Taira no Masakado threatened the authority of the central government, leading an uprising in the eastern province of Hitachi, and almost simultaneously, Fujiwara no Sumitomo rebelled in the west.
+To protect their interests in the provinces, nobles financed the training and arming of soldiers who in turn swore them allegiance rather than the Imperial court.
+These soldiers, the first samurai, later gained land and wealth of their own as an incentive to remain loyal.
+As early as 939, the warlord Taira no Masakado threatened the authority of the central government, leading an uprising in the eastern province of Hitachi, and almost simultaneously, Fujiwara no Sumitomo rebelled in the west; samurai played a crucial role in suppressing both disturbances on behalf of the Emperor.
+In the rebellious north, the latter half of the 11th century saw the Former Nine Years War and the Latter Three Years' War between the central government and the Abe and Kiyohara clan respectively.
 Still, a true military takeover of the Japanese government was centuries away, when much of the strength of the government would lie within the private armies of the shogunate.

-The entry of the warrior class into court influence was a result of the Hōgen Rebellion.
+By the 12th century, court authority weakened as the decentralized land allocation system managed by aristocratic vassals, preferring life at court over regional administration, made the system increasingly ineffective.
+The entry of the warrior class into court influence was a result of the 1156 Hōgen Rebellion.
 At this time Taira no Kiyomori revived the Fujiwara practices by placing his grandson on the throne to rule Japan by regency.
 Their clan, the Taira, would not be overthrown until after the Genpei War, which marked the start of the Kamakura shogunate.
-The Kamakura period began in 1185 when Minamoto no Yoritomo seized power from the emperors and established the shogunate in Kamakura.
+The Kamakura period began in 1185 when the family of Minamoto no Yoritomo seized power from the emperors and established the shogunate in their ancestral home, Kamakura.